hyp3rd/telegram-discord-bridge/README.md

 # Long 32 characters hash identifier.
 Read more [here](https://core.telegram.org/api/obtaining_api_id) | With quotes
 telegram_api_hash: "<your api hash>"

 # Discord Bot Token.
-Go create a bot on discord. | No quotes
+Go create a bot on Discord. | No quotes
 discord_bot_token: <your discord bot token>

-# built-in roles in discord, they need special attention when parsing thee name to mention
+# built-in roles in Discord, they need special attention when parsing thee name to mention
 discord_built_in_roles: ["everyone", "here", "@Admin"]

 # The channels map to discord channels.